-Image you have a customer who would like to use a different translation for some translation keys and languages.
-You don't want to change this translation for everyone.
-This should apply only for one or a few clients.
+Imagine you have a customer who needs a different translation for specific keys and languages.
+You don't want these changes to affect all users—only this particular customer or a few selected clients.

 Create customer context